How To Add Legal Pages To Your WordPress Site

 Some of the benefits of using the WP Legal Pages plugin are:

-• Built-in Legal Templates – The plugin gives you access to over 20 built-in legal templates created by a team of professional lawyers.
+• Built-in Legal Templates – The plugin gives you access to over 20 built-in legal page templates created by a team of professional lawyers.

-• Quick And Easy To Use – Set up most of the legal pages you will need in a few minutes with a few clicks of the mouse.
+• Quick And Easy To Use – You can set up most of your basic legal pages in around 3 minutes with just a few mouse clicks.

-WP Legal Pages Plugin For WordPress - Menu
+WP Legal Pages Plugin For WordPress - Legal Pages Menu

-(WP Legal Pages – Legal Pages Menu)
+(WP Legal Pages Plugin For WordPress – Menu)

-WordPress Legal Pages - Settings
+WP Legal Pages Plugin - Settings Area

-(WP Legal Pages – Settings Screen)
+(WP Legal Pages Plugin – Settings)

-The plugin gives you the option to create legal pages for different types of websites, such as business websites, review sites, AdSense sites, etc …
+You can easily create legal pages for different online uses, such as business websites, affiliate websites, medical sites, etc …

-WordPress Legal Pages Plugin For WordPress - Page Type
+WP Legal Pages - Page type menu

-Select from various pre-configured legal templates …
+Choose from a number of pre-configured legal templates …

-WP Legal Pages Plugin - Pre-configured Legal Templates
+WP Legal Pages - Built-In Legal Templates

-(WP Legal Pages – Legal Templates)
+(WP Legal Pages Plugin For WordPress – Legal Templates)

 Legal page templates include: